fishsizeproject/Course-MLforImageProcessing/B-ML-concepts.md

 <br/>

-**Machine learning** can be said to be a subfield of AI, while deep learning is a subfield of ML (such categories are often somewhat imprecise and for example some parts of machine learning could belong to statistics).
-Machine learning can be defined as a system that improve its performance in a given task with more experience or more data.
+**Machine learning** is a field of of AI (**or data science??)**, while deep learning is a field of ML, although these categories are somewhat imprecise, and, for example, some parts of ML could belong to statistics.
+Machine learning can be defined as a system that improves its performance in a given task with more experience or more data.

 <br/>